Updated December 2022

-For more information on the AER and its processes or if you wish to speak with your local field centre or have general questions about oil and gas in Alberta, contact the AER Customer Contact Centre, Monday to Friday (8:00 a.m. to 4:30 p.m.) at 1-855-297-8311 (toll free).
+For more information on the AER and its processes or if you wish to speak with your local field centre or have questions about energy resource development in Alberta, contact the AER Customer Contact Centre, Monday to Friday (8:00 a.m. to 4:30 p.m.) at 1-855-297-8311 (toll free).

-This document is part of the EnerFAQs series, which explains the AER’s regulations and processes on specific energy issues.
-Please visit www.aer.ca to read more of the EnerFAQs series.
+This document is part of the EnerFAQs series, which explains the AER’s regulations and processes relating to specific energy issues.

 The following agencies provide supplementary information on oil and gas development in Alberta for use by both industry and the general public: